Antosser/discord-antosser-bot/README.md

-Please create a token.txt file in the system directory
+Please create a token.txt file in the system directory to be able to use the bot